minhtran-q/deep-dive-into-java/README.md

   <summary>Interface segregation principle</summary>
   <br/>

-  Larger interfaces should be split into smaller ones to fit with multiple specific purposes.
+  **Definition:** Larger interfaces should be split into smaller interfaces to fit with multiple specific purposes.

   _Example:_ If only data manipulation (CRUD) is needed, we can use `CrudRepository`.
 And when we need to view pages, we can use `PagingAndSortingRepository`